-Whether you’re taking a few classes or going to graduate school at one of our partner colleges or affiliate institutions, the CRCP supports your education at a time when it’s never been more expensive to attend college.
+Whether you’re pursuing a career certificate, undergraduate degree or going to graduate school at one of our partner colleges or affiliate institutions, the CRCP supports your education at a time when it’s never been more expensive to attend college.

 Here's how it adds up